observeinc/manifests/README.md

 # Components

-We provide three "base" components:
+We provide four "base" components:

 - `bases/events` - responsible for collecting Kubernetes state using `kube-state-events`
 - `bases/logs` - responsible for collecting container logs using `fluent-bit`
 - `bases/metrics` - responsible for collecting container logs using `grafana-agent`
+- `bases/traces` - responsible for collecting traces using `otel-collector`

 We compose these base layers into overlays.
 Our default `stack` overlay collects events, logs and metrics.